| November 27, 2004

 Early the next morning, hoping that the gang members might be hung over and still sleeping, we caught a taxi to the community on the edge of the Chinandega garbage dump where we had found Reina, her husband, and their 4 children in February 2003.
 We went straight to the children’s lunch program center that is run by Pastor Luis and there he was!
 And yes, he had received and delivered the photos of Reina’s family that we had mailed last year, but Reina was no longer living in his community.
 She had moved to the other side of town to a new “squatters” community. |

-because of the gang activity and the proximity to the garbage dump, so
+the gang activity and the proximity to the garbage dump, so we were

-we were hopeful that her new community would be better.
-We caught a bus
+hopeful that her new community would be better.
+We caught a bus later

 Somotillo; another hour of dust.
 We finally reached the entrance